tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Hoe/Classwork/Alpha Particle Experiment.md

 R$^3$ = r₀$^3$A
 mass = A x mass of nucleus
 density = mass / volume = A\*mass of nucleus / 4/3πr₀$^3$A

+- Nucleus contains protons and neutrons
+- Anything to concern us about their charge - proton near proton
+- Calculate the coulomb repulsion between two protons